 Disease and Therapeutic Response Modeling Program

-Clinical Pharmacology and consists of faculty from the IU School of Medicine, Purdue University and experts from industry.
+Clinical Pharmacology and consists of faculty from IU School of Medicine, Purdue University and experts from industry.

 They employ a wide range of mathematical models to predict drug disposition and effects across the continuum of preclinical and clinical drug